This lesson is in the early stages of development (Alpha version)

 But wait!
 Will I damage the computer if I type a wrong command?

 Good question!
-On a shared UNIX-like system like Wahab, there are plenty of protection measures that makes it very difficult for you to inflict fatal damage.
+On a shared UNIX-like system like Wahab, there are plenty of protection measures that makes it very difficult for you to inflict fatal damages.
 For example, you are not able to delete or alter system files or files belonging to other people.

 First Exploration with UNIX Shell